 I see the face of the ocean

 I have seen death

 but never seen death come back to life like that.

-Notes on the PoemIn "Seeing the Ocean from a Night Flight", Eleanor Goodman, translating from an original poem in Chinese by Wang Xiaoni, encapsulates an experience that many have had but few know how to express so beautifully.
+Notes on the PoemIn "Seeing the Ocean from a Night Flight", Eleanor Goodman, translating from an original poem written in Chinese by Wang Xiaoni, encapsulates an experience that many have had but few know how to express so beautifully.
 This poem, from the 2015 Griffin Poetry Prize shortlisted collection Something Crosses My Mind, grows more haunting with every reading.
 The poem depicts the breathtaking, somewhat bewildering and even unnerving feelings of an air traveller.
 Whether one is travelling by airplane for the first or the gazillionth (sigh) time, the miracle of air flight and what it presents for the traveller to see, take in and process is always fresh.
 It never becomes mundane that suddenly, knowing you're inexplicably far above the immensity of the world "Everything becomes small" ... does it?
 From this truly elevated place of dislocation, one's thoughts can roam in fascinating ways.
 The poem's closing couplet captures that in startling and sublime fashion.